stagestop/stagestop.github.io/FRONTEND_AUDIT.md

 Files:

-- `js/jquery.min.js`
-- `_layouts/default.html`
+- Removed in `T004H`

 Current usage:

-Required by:

-- `preloader.js`
-- `hide-nav.js`
-- `map.js`
-- inline scripts in `_layouts/default.html`

-Classification: Keep for now, replace later.
+No active usage remains.

+Classification: Removed.

 Recommendation:

-Do not remove jQuery until the remaining custom scripts have been migrated.
-Bootstrap, Owl Carousel, smooth scrolling, contact validation, gallery filtering, and lightbox behavior no longer depend on jQuery after `T004A` through `T004F`.
+Do not reintroduce jQuery for site behavior.
+Use browser APIs or a focused dependency for any future interactive feature.

 Replacement path:

-- Move `preloader.js`, `hide-nav.js`, and `map.js` to vanilla JS.
+- `preloader.js`, `hide-nav.js`, and `map.js` were moved to vanilla JS in `T004H`.
-- Remove `/js/jquery.min.js` after no active source depends on it.

-Risk: High if removed prematurely.
+- `/js/jquery.min.js` was removed in `T004H`.

+Risk after removal: Low.
+Watch for old template snippets that assume `$` if imported later.

 ---